Principles and Themes

 - risk assessment and management: these are central to the Safeguarding Adults process.
 Assessments of risk should be carried out with the individual at each stage of the process so that adjustments can be made in response to changes in the levels and nature of risk.
 Risks to others must also be considered.
 An appropriate level of professional curiosity is important to gather relevant information to support the process and decision making;

 - mental capacity: the Mental Capacity Act 2005 requires an assumption that an adult (aged 16 or over) has full legal capacity to make decisions unless it can be shown that they lack capacity to make a decision for themselves at the time the decision needs to be made.
 Individuals must be given all appropriate help and support to enable them to make their own decisions or to maximise their participation in any decision-making process.
 Unwise decisions do not necessarily indicate lack of capacity.
 Any decision made, or action taken, on behalf of someone who lacks the capacity to make the decision or act for themselves must be made in their best interests.
 It is important that an individual’s mental capacity is considered at each stage of the safeguarding adults process;

 - protection or safety planning: in response to identified risks a protection plan can be developed and implemented at any time in the safeguarding adults process.
 The multi-agency plan aims to:

 - prevent further abuse or neglect;

 - keep the risk of abuse or neglect at a level that is acceptable to the person and the agencies supporting them;

-- support the individual to continue in the risky situation if that is their choice and they have the capacity to make that decision.
+- try to support the individual within a risky situation if that is their choice and they have the capacity to make that decision.